Jalaluddin Muhammad Shah: Vassalization of Arakan

 Min Saw Mon, the king of Arakan had fled his kingdom because of an invasion from Pegu and had entered the service of Sultan Jalaluddin, and proved to be a good commander.
-According to the Arakanese Chronicles, there was a invasion from Delhi Sultanate and the sultan asked Saw Mon to take command of the army.
+According to the Arakanese Chronicles, there was an invasion from Delhi Sultanate and the sultan asked Saw Mon to take command of the army.
 His first strategy was to confiscate the enemy's dogs while setting up bait which are the spikes filled with meats, as the dogs ate the meats filled with spikes became lesser aggressive and halted further advance of the Delhi Sultanate's canine army.
 Saw Mon's sultanate army then launched a counterattack against the enemy positions, by setting up traps for the invaders as by luring then with silver coins scattered around the bamboo forests.
 The enemy soldiers shortly began picking up those coins, and sensing weakness, Mon attacked and routed the invaders.
 Bengal Sultanate thus successfully ward off the invasion thanks to military strategy of Saw Mon.

 After this victory, Saw Mon convinced the sultan to help him regain the Arakanese throne.
 The sultan agreed.
 In February/March 1429 (Tabaung 790 ME), Saw Mon aided by troops "largely made up of Afghan adventurers and Bengali muslims" invaded Arakan.
 The first attempt at the invasion failed because Saw Mon got into an argument with commander Wali Khan of Bengal, and was imprisoned by the general.
 Saw Mon escaped, and the sultan agreed to another attempt.
 The second invasion went well, the Bengali and Afghan troops conquered the whole of Arakan.
 Saw Mon was proclaimed king at Launggyet on 18 April 1429 (Thursday, 1st waning of Kason 791 ME) and in gratitude Saw Mon rewarded many Bengali soldiers, many of which returned to Bengal with war prizes.
 (According to some Arakanese chronicles, such as Inzauk Razawin, the second invasion took place in 1430, a year later).
-Min Saw Mon was restored to the Launggyet throne, and Arakan became a vassal state of the Bengal Sultanate for atleast a decade.
+Min Saw Mon was restored to the Launggyet throne, and Arakan became a vassal state of the Bengal Sultanate for at least a decade.